abpframework/abp/docs/en/Community-Articles/2023-04-15-Converting-Create-Edit-Modal-To-Page/POST.md

 # Convert Create/Edit Modals to Page

-In this document we will explain how to convert BookStore's Books create & edit modals to regular angular component pages.
+In this document we will explain how to convert the BookStore's Books create & edit modals to regular Angular component pages.

 ## Before